Near La Cienega in Santa Fe County, New Mexico — The American Mountains (Southwest)

 Also see . . .

 1. El Rancho de las Golondrinas.
 ‘El Rancho de las Golondrinas is a living history museum located on 200 acres in a rural farming valley just south of Santa Fe, New Mexico.
 The museum, dedicated to the history, heritage and culture of 18th and 19th century New Mexico, opened in 1972.
-Original (Submitted on May 1, 2013.)
+Original colonial buildings on the site date from the early 1700s.
+In addition, historic (Submitted on May 1, 2013.)

 2. Wikipedia Entry.
 El Rancho de las Golondrinas (The Ranch of the Swallows) is a former ranch in the northern part of the U.S. state of New Mexico that has been recreated as a “living museum.”
 Going north it was the last camping place (paraje, cf. caravanserai) on the Camino Real before reaching Santa Fe, New Mexico and a day’s journey south of Santa Fe.
 Today, its 200 acres (0.81 km2) is located just north of La Bajada Hill in the Caja del Rio on Los Pinos Road about 12 mi (19 km) southwest of the Santa Fe city limits.
 The ranch was founded by Miguel Vega y Coca in 1710.
 (Submitted on May 1, 2013.)